samurtilki/sorry/README.md

 ## Acceptance of Holism & Frequentism: Understanding the System Through Interactions

 There has long been debate about whether it is logical to understand a system by studying its parts *or* by understanding how those parts interact.
-Historically, the East struggled with complex interactions and leaned toward simplicity and order.
+Historically, the East struggled with complex interactions and leaned toward simple answers like religion and unending fights & wars.
 We evolved to believe everything follows an orderly pattern.
 We created religions and myths to reinforce this worldview — even to the point of killing those who disrupted our fragile mental models of the universe.

 The West, however, succeeded by exploiting symmetries through understanding parts, enabling it to flourish and dominate other cultures.
 But today, we are more doubtful than ever whether this reductionist approach still works.
 The law of diminishing returns has set in; our civilization is stagnating under the weight of exponential growth.